grame-cncm/faust/tools/benchmark/README.md

 Mode 4 and 5 allow to display the stack trace of the running code when FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO, CAST_INT_OVERFLOW and LOAD/STORE errors are produced.

-The `-control` mode allows to check control parameters, by explicitly setting their *min* and *max* values, then running the DSP and setting all controllers (inside their range) in a random way.
+The `-control` option allows to check control parameters, by explicitly setting their *min* and *max* values, then running the DSP and setting all controllers (inside their range) in a random way.

+The `-input` option allows to test effects by sending them an *impulse* then a *noise* test signal on all inputs.

 Mode 4 up to 7 also check LOAD/STORE errors, mode 7 is typically used by the Faust compiler developers to check the generated code.
 Mode 4 and 7 produce FBC (Faust Byte Code) trace as a `DumpCode-foo.txt` file, and the program memory layout as `DumpMem-fooXXX.txt` file.